brenosilver/CityFuture/README.md

 Total control over the economy with custom incentives
 ----------------
-It is nothing but a tool that will let you have control over the inner variables that compose the economy.
+This is a tool that will let you have control over the inner variables that compose the economy.
 Want to increase tax on imports of electronics? want to cut the taxes on construction supplies for small businesses?
 Want to set a fixed price for gas?
 These are a few examples of how powerful this tool will be, allowing total control over the economy of the game.